 Geological Occurrence and Associated Minerals

-Albite occurs widely across diverse geological settings, making it one of Earth’s most abundant minerals.
-In igneous rocks, albite serves as an essential constituent of granites, where it forms granular masses alongside quartz, orthoclase, muscovite, and biotite.
+Albite is a key rock-forming mineral widely distributed across the Earth’s crust.
+It is commonly found in igneous and metamorphic rocks, and in igneous rocks, it serves as an essential constituent of granites, where it forms granular masses alongside quartz, orthoclase, muscovite, and biotite.
 These felsic rocks serve as the primary host for albite, with concentrations often reaching 20-40% of the total rock volume.

 Pegmatites represent particularly significant sources of high-quality albite specimens.
 These coarse-grained igneous rocks formed from residual magmatic fluids allow albite to develop into spectacular tabular crystals reaching several centimetres in length.
 Notable pegmatite localities worldwide have produced exceptional mineral specimens prized by collectors and researchers alike.

-In metamorphic rocks, albite is common in low-grade metamorphic rocks formed under greenschist-facies conditions.
+In metamorphic rocks, albite is commonly found in low-grade metamorphic rocks formed under greenschist-facies conditions.
 During metamorphism, original plagioclase feldspars may alter to albite via sodium metasomatism, forming distinctive assemblages of chlorite, epidote, and actinolite.
-These metamorphic occurrences often preserve evidence of the original rock texture as they develop new mineral associations.
+These metamorphic occurrences often preserve evidence of the original rock texture as they develop new mineral associations, thereby confirming its presence in altered host rocks.

 Common mineral associations include: